wymp/indexed-debouncer/README.md

 This was built specifically to address React component mount/unmount chaos, in which a "normal" debounce function wouldn't work because it is being instantiated as a new instance every execution.
-See examples of the primary use case below in `Usage`.
+See examples of the primary use case below in [Usage](#usage).

-Note: Detailed library API docs are available in this repo at `/docs/index.html`.
+Note: Detailed library API docs are available in this repo at `./docs/index.html`.

 ## Usage